Stockholm is now positioning itself as the “Capital of Scandinavia" and Stockholm for sure is one of Europe’s most dynamic foodie scenes.

 And don’t miss the local strömming, a smaller and absolutely delicious version of herring from the Baltic, prepared in numerous ways including pickling – and can also be enjoyed as yummy street food.

-The Bib award is for establishments noted for excellent, affordable dining.
+Stockholm has experienced a culinary boom the last couple of years and new venues are opening one after another.
+Especially hot is the trend of excellent gourmet adventures but in the setting of a casual and highly affordable bistros.
+The Bib Gourmands award is for establishments noted for excellent, affordable dining.
 Stockholm’s best include; Brasserie Bobonne at Storgatan 12, Proviant, Rolfs Kök, Den Gyldene Freden, Ulla Winbladh, Sjögräs, Pubologi, EAT and Lilla Ego.